 More relaxed, cafe style dining is basically limited to the Golden Mile.
-There are bar restaurants in the beach side Shoreline apartments and in Club Vista Mare, but these are pricey for what they offer.
-The Golden Mile development offers Wagamama, The Coffee Club (very good actually), Burger Fuel, Shakespeares and Zaroob.
+There are bar restaurants in the beach side Shoreline apartments and in Club Vista Mare.
+The Golden Mile development offers Wagamama, The Coffee Club (very good actually), and Shakespeares.
 There is also a Starbucks, and a Cafe Nero.
 The Organic Supermarket also has its own cafe, which does a fab breakfast at only 39 AED.
 It is very popular.

-While the Golden Mile is suffering, fret not, as the Pointe has now opened, offering more mid-tier dining options.
+At the end of the trunk, The Pointe has now opened, offering more mid-tier dining options.
 The Pointe has one considerable advantage over the Golden Mile - some of its restaurants are licensed.
 It also has fountains... although these are not yet operational, and a cinema...
 Visitors often marvel not only at how beautiful some of the restaurants look, but also how quiet it can be mid week.
 Let's hope a new Monorail adds to the numbers.

 The Palm is undoubtedly a great place to live, and its sense of incompleteness is coming to an end.
 For an upmarket community, Nakheel needs to spend more on "the bits inbetween" - the pavements, the access roads, the signage - that combined ease pedestrian and vehicular traffic, and give a sense of incompleteness.
 That said because of this, the Palm has a more relaxed vibe without the hustle and bustle, and traffic of nearby JBR.
 A great community for young families, but one that comes with a fairly hefty price tag.